 Director - Director of Photography

 Adam is an Emmy award-winning filmmaker based in Los Angeles.
 He won an Emmy for his cinematography and production on the TV series “Deadliest Catch.”
 Adam has worked on documentaries, features, and commercials in the United States and abroad.
 His client list includes National Geographic, History Channel, Discovery, ABC, CNBC, and the Intercept.
-Recently he and his team did a three part documentary series on immigration involving the Syrian conflict and the Trump administration.
 Adam is a B.A. graduate of the University Of Oregon

 Jessica is a bilingual journalist, activist, and immigrant from Mexico City.
 She has worked as a bilingual journalist for Fusion and Univision in Los Angeles, CA. Jessica and Adam teamed up and decided this was a story the world needed to hear.
 Although she is a storyteller, she is passionate about activism and the arts.
 Jessica is a graduate of the UCLA School Department of Communication Studies.